dfsnow/travel-time-matrices/input/2010/scripts/README.md

 4. Convert the resulting population-weighted centroids back to lon/lat
 5. Check that the each population-weighted centroid is inside the polygon boundary of its parent geography, if it is not, set the `unroutable` field to `TRUE` in the output CSV the target geography

-### `02_generate_buffer_files.R`

-Script to generate the GeoJSON buffer files saved in `../county/buffers.tar.gz`.
-County boundaries are sourced from the 500k resolution TIGER/Line files (via the [tigris R package](https://cran.r-project.org/web/packages/tigris/index.html)).

-### `03_create_origin_destination_files.R`
+### `02_create_origin_destination_files.R`

 Script to generate origin and destination CSV files with `id,lat,lon` needed for routing.
-Files are partitioned by county and saved to their respective geography's `resources/` directory. `origins.csv` contains all geographic units whose population-weighted centroids lie within the county itself. `destinations.csv` contains all geographic units whose population-weighted centroids lie within the county's 100 km buffer.
+Files are partitioned by state and saved to their respective geography's directory. `origins.csv` contains all geographic units whose population-weighted centroids lie within the state itself. `destinations.csv` contains all geographic units whose population-weighted centroids lie within the state's 100 km buffer.